-Spring is upon us, and summer is waiting in the wings, ready to jump into action.
+When Spring and Summer hit, we’re ready to jump into action.
 It’s the time of year my family calls, “biggin’ out.”
-Stormy days are good for puttering around with little projects, but this is the season for biggin’ out with makeovers, home and yard remodels, wardrobe updates, and décor freshening.
+Stormy days are good for puttering around with little projects, but these are the seasons for biggin’ out with makeovers, home and yard remodels, wardrobe updates, and décor freshening.
 If you’re tackling a sizable project, you need a terrific tote.
 This amazing Feed Sack Big Bag is here to help.
-We turned once again to the wonderful new 1½” Belting and Hardware from our friends at Dritz to fashion a versatile carryall with room to spare.
+We turned to the wonderful 1½” Belting and Hardware from our friends at Dritz to fashion a versatile carryall with room to spare.
 We took some inspiration from the heavy duty feed sack fabric of the early 1900s to create a look that’s nostalgically trendy and eye-catching but in a hardworking modern canvas substate.

 Our thanks to the experts at the Buchanan County, Ohio Historical Society for this interesting backstory about feed sack material.
 In 1846, the invention of the stitching machine made it possible to sew double locking seams strong enough to hold the contents of a bag, allowing millers to move from barrels to feed sacks to package flour, sugar, meal, grain, salt, and animal feed.
 A farmer could bring back the empty sacks to the mill to be re-filled.
 The brand name of the mill was discretely printed on the side of the bag, and women quickly discovered these bags could be used as fabric for quilts and other needs.
 It took a while for feed and flour sack manufacturers to realize how popular these sacks had become, but eventually they saw a great opportunity for promoting their use.
 Feed sacks first began to be sold in colors, then, around 1925, colorful prints for making dresses, aprons, shirts, and children’s clothing started to appear.
 By the late 1930s, manufacturers began competing with one another to produce the most attractive and desirable prints, hiring artists to design the sacks.
 Some displayed lovely border prints for pillowcases, scenic prints were also popular, and there were even options with preprinted patterns for dolls, stuffed animals, appliqué, and quilt blocks.
 A 1942 estimate showed three million women and children of all income levels were wearing garments made from printed feed sacks.